AUBURN — Brewers are used to waiting. From fermentation to barrel aging, they know it can take considerable time to create something special.

 One thing about Prison City's new facility that's already official, though, is the beer coming out of it.

-The 20-barrel system there will raise the brewery's annual production from 1,000 barrels to 3,000 in 2021, Schulz said — and 10,000 after another year or two.
+The 20-barrel system there will raise the brewery's annual production from 1,000 barrels to 3,000 in 2021, Schulz said, and 10,000 after another year or two.
 The facility also has a canning line where, on Wednesday, employees packaged cases of Elegant Pride, the pale ale with lemon zest and mango tea that won a gold medal at the New York State Craft Beer Competition this year.

 Overseeing the canning was Sam Sadovnic, Prison City's new director of brewing operations.
-An Ithaca College grad and former head brewer of Three Notch'd Brewing Co. in Roanoke, he's been helping the Auburn brewery scale up its recipes so they taste the same coming out of the new system as they did coming out of the old, 5-barrel one at the brewpub.
+An Ithaca College grad and former head brewer of Three Notch'd in Roanoke, he's been helping the Auburn brewery scale up its recipes so they taste the same coming out of the new system as they did coming out of the old, 5-barrel one at the brewpub.
 The process isn't as easy as multiplying everything by four, he told The Citizen.
 That is the case for water, but malts and hops are a little more capricious.
 And the system at the facility uses a steam boiler, while the one at the brewpub uses direct fire.
 So the process involves some trial and error, he said.
-But more tenured employees on the line Wednesday chimed in with their approval of the Elegant Pride they were canning.
+But more tenured Prison City employees on the line Wednesday chimed in with their approval of the Elegant Pride they were canning.

 The new facility also boasts a coolship, a large but shallow metal tray that spontaneously ferments beer by exposing it to open air, and several foeders, wooden tanks for aging beers.
 Respectively, they'll allow head brewer Ben Maeso to expand into styles like Belgian lambics and oak-aged pilsners.
 Consulting Prison City on its sour and wood program has been Eric Salazar, a pioneer of the family of styles at New Belgium Brewing in Colorado.
-With all its new equipment, Schulz added, the brewery will be able to host collaborations with ones that have previously hosted the Auburn crew, such as East Bloomfield's Other Half and Buffalo's Thin Man.
+With all its new equipment, Schulz added, Prison City will be able to host collaborations with breweries that have previously hosted the Auburn crew, such as East Bloomfield's Other Half and Buffalo's Thin Man.
 She'd like to use some of that equipment to expand into non-alcoholic seltzers and sodas, too, under the company name Prison City Beverages.

 However, Maeso will probably spend more of his time at the brewpub than the new facility, Schulz said.
 As Prison City favorites like Mass Riot IPA and Crispy Boys lager get scaled up on North Street, he'll keep creating new beers on State Street.
 She reiterated that the brewpub will remain open, as its full restaurant menu makes it a complementary experience, not a competing one.